This page describes a 25-card unofficial expansion to Gloom of Kilforth, containing a complete alternative Night deck.

 The expansion does not add any new rules or increase playing time, but you will need to decide on how to incorporate it into the game.
 Suggested solutions are:

-The deck is not yet playtested, but intended to be fully compatible with both the base game and the upcoming official expansion.
+The expansion is playtested, and found to be balanced, clear and fully compatible with both the base game and the official expansion.

 Original content is made by me, Tor Gjerde (gjerde on BGG), in cooperation with Chris Sundli (Koyaro on BGG).
 Owners of the game are allowed to make their own copies of the cards free of charge.
 Please do not republish the content without explicit permission.